fenago/snowflake-intro/lab_snowflake/getting_started_with_snowflake.md

 We've demonstrated how it only takes seconds to give other accounts access to data in your Snowflake account in a secure manner with no copying or transferring of data required!

 Snowflake provides several ways to securely share data without compromising confidentiality.
 In addition to tables, you can share secure views, secure UDFs (user-defined functions), and other secure objects.
-For more details about using these methods to share data while preventing access to sensitive information, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-sharing-secure-views.html).
+For more details about using these methods to share data while preventing access to sensitive information, see the [Snowflake documentation].

 ### Snowflake Data Marketplace